top of page

 Type IIIa

-The U.S. Army decided on standardization of all the field rations in its inventory.
+The U.S. Army decided on standardization of all field rations in its inventory.
 The Mountain Ration, Jungle Ration and the 5-in-1 Ration were discontinued and superseded by the 10-in-1 Ration.
-From May/June 1943 all rations nomenclatures became the "Ration, Type …".
+From May/June 1943 all ration nomenclatures became the "Ration, Type …".
 This was also applied to the K Ration and the printing on the outer carton was changed accordingly.

-In July 1943 a roll of toilet paper was added to the Supper unit, Soon after, the number of sugar tablets in the Breakfast and Dinner units were increased from three to four tablets.
+In July 1943 a roll of toilet paper was added to the Supper unit.
+Soon after, the number of sugar tablets in the Breakfast and Dinner units were increased from three to four tablets.

-The unpopular Malted Milk-Dextrose and Dextrose Candy were substituted by hard candies.
+The unpopular Malted Milk-Dextrose and Dextrose Candy were replaced by hard candies.
 Production facilities of the hard candies weren't considered adequate, however, and an alternative was found in new caramel candies (Choclettos) in the summer of 1943.

-In the fall of 1943 the D-bar was replaced with a Sweet Chocolate bar.
+In the fall of 1943, the D-Bar was replaced with a Sweet Chocolate bar.

 Orange juice powder is sometimes included as an alternative to the lemonade powder.
 The sugar in the Dinner units could either be four individually wrapped tablets, or a package of equal amount (23 grams) of granulated sugar.